cstrahan/capnp-ruby/README.md

 end

 ```
 note that the name of the methods is exactly the same as the name of the function that is defined on the schema and recieves only one argument.
+This argument is a callContext, you can use the method **getParams** to get the parameters passed  to the called method or
+use **getResults** to set the results of the request.
 regarding to the example, EmployerServer will serve WorkerServers to the clients.

 ```ruby